FrantisekGazo/Blade/README.md

 ```Java
 F.newMyFragment("some-string", new MyData());
 ```
-And given values will be set to coresponding attributes annotated with `@Arg`.
+And given values will be set to corresponding attributes annotated with `@Arg`.

 ## @Extra
 Annotation for generating `newIntent()` methods for your [Activity](http://developer.android.com/reference/android/app/Activity.html) classes.